ZarehD/AspNetStatic/Readme.md

 ### Partial Static Site

-In this senario, you want some of the pages in your ASP.NET Core app to be static, but still want other routes to be served as dynamic content per request.
-When the app runs, static (.html) files will be generated (for routes you specify).
-The website will serve the generated static files for static routes (you specified) and with dynamic content, as usual, for other routes.
+In this senario, you want some of the pages in your ASP.NET Core app to be static, but still want other routes to be served as dynamic content per request (pages/views and JSON API's).
+When the app runs, static (.html) files will be generated for routes you specify.
+The website will then serve these static files for the specified routes, and dynamic content, as usual, for others.

 > While static files are being generated, requests for which the static file hasn't yet been generated will be served as dynamic content using the source (.cshtml) page.
 Once the static file has been generated, it will be used to statisfy requests.

 The configuration options are the same as for a standalone static site, except the following:
- - Destination root folder must be `app.Environment.WebRoot`.
+ - The destination root folder must be `app.Environment.WebRoot`.
  - You must do one of the following (can do both):
-   - Use the AspNetStatic static page fallback middleware.
+   - Use the AspNetStatic static-page fallback middleware.
    - Allow links in generaed static files to be updated.
  - Do not specify the static-only command-line parameter when running the app (obviously, right?)